Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Discussions and conclusion

-To conclude, we have experimentally demonstrated here the quantum tunneling phenomena of a single particle in a step potential, double-well potential and multi-well potential.
-We have designed the equivalent quantum circuit for the Hamiltonian of the given system in the real quantum processors ``ibmqx4'' and ``IBM Q 14 Melbourne''.
-We have shown the architecture of this processor with important device parameters including gate errors and readout errors.
-We have illustrated the tunneling process by running the quantum circuit for six time steps in two-qubit case and ten time steps in three-qubit case respectively.
-After comparing the theoretical and experimental results it is concluded that the tunneling process has been properly carried out with IBM's quantum processors.
+One of the major applications of a quantum computer in the near future is to simulate complex quantum systems.
+Here we have experimentally demonstrated the quantum tunneling phenomena of a single particle in a step potential, double-well potential, and multi-well potential.
+We have designed the equivalent quantum circuit for the time evolution of the given system in the real quantum processors “ibmqx4”, “ibmqx2”, and “IBM Q 14 Melbourne” \cite{buchler2005atomic, byrnes2006simulating}.
+We have illustrated the tunneling process by running the quantum circuit for six time-steps in two-qubit cases and ten time-steps in three-qubit cases.
+Here we used one single-qubit gate operation per step for implementing the potential barriers, which drastically reduces the circuit depth while simulating the system over a long time.
+After comparing the ideal and experimental results, it is concluded that the tunneling process has been properly carried out with IBM’s quantum processors.
+The average fidelities for the two-qubit system are found to be reduced from nearly 94\% (at $t=0$) to 52\% after six-time steps.The reason for the reduced fidelity is due to the application of a large number of two-qubit gates and the limited coherence time.
+Future work could include a detailed study of the tunneling process by considering more qubits for higher spatial resolution and simulation of the dynamics by considering more time steps for higher temporal resolution.
 The basic circuit mechanism used here for demonstrating quantum tunneling can be extended to observe quantum tunneling of multi-particle systems in different shaped potential wells.
+In the near future, it might be possible to realize the dynamics of complex quantum systems on a quantum computer with high coherence time, high-fidelity gate operation, and lower readout error.
+We note that the IBM quantum computers that we used are capable of observing the fundamental and interesting quantum phenomenon of tunneling in a small qubit system.
+Though the particle evolves in continuous space, we have approximated this by considering the particle evolution in discrete space and demonstrated the phenomenon of quantum tunneling on noisy quantum computers.
+The obtained results implicate the power of a quantum computer and its future promising applications in the field of quantum simulations.
+The python codes for all the simulations are available on GitHub \cite{code}.